 Are Red Zone Stats Important?

-We have seen a lot of noisy data in terms of how red zone numbers correlate with an offense.
-Over the last few seasons, Tennessee has been one of the best red-zone offenses in football, but their overall points have been extremely up and down.
+Red zone conversions lead to points and points are the most important thing you can attain in football so on some level red zone stats are important.
+That said, if a team has exceptionally high red zone conversion rates, it may be a sign that that team is due for some scoring regression.
+Tennessee has been one of the best red-zone offenses in football, but their overall points have been extremely up and down.
 We have also seen some top teams in red zone touchdown percentage finish in the middle of the league in points and yards.
 Even teams that have slightly below average red zone numbers can produce strong points.
 There is a strong correlation with the bottom 10% of red zone numbers for touchdowns produced and how they turn out for points.
 This is crucial because their overall attempts are often low, so the times that they are getting to the red zone and not producing, it makes it more crucial to score.

 This can also point to some negative and positive regression for the next season.
 If a team gets a lot of red zone attempts but fails to convert at a league-average rate, data suggests there is still some positive regression that can occur.
 You are going to find two people in this world, one who love the analytical side of football, and the other who doesn’t.
 Red zone stats are going to be of high variance, but they certainly have their worth.
 Overall we want our teams to score when getting close to the end zone, and it is disappointing when they don’t.
 A score is still important, where field goals have some worth, but the correlation of winning football games still lies heavily with touchdowns over field goals.